sblauth/cashocs/docs/source/demos/shape_optimization/doc_shape_poisson.rst

       - ``atol`` : The absolute tolerance for the optimization algorithm.
       - ``max_iter`` : The maximum amount of iterations that can be carried out.

-    The choices for these parameters are discussed in detail in :ref:`config_shape_optimization_routine`.
+    The possible choices for these parameters are discussed in detail in :ref:`config_shape_optimization_routine`.